ethyca/fidesops/docs/fidesops/docs/guides/manual_data.md

 }]
 ```

-If no manual data can be found on the user's in, simply pass in an empty list to resume the privacy request.
+If no manual data can be found, simply pass in an empty list to resume the privacy request.

 ```json
 []